piyook/Shai-Hulud-Scanner/README.md

 - Scans `package-lock.json` files for malicious packages.
 - Supports both Node.js and Bash environments.
+- Can scan individual files or all package-lock.json files in a directory.
 - Provides detailed logs and actionable recommendations.
 - Optionally outputs results to a file.
 - Generates a list of malicious packages for reference.